AhmadMSGit/Data_Adversarial_DL_LCDRs/README.md

   - Fault types: single-line-to-ground, double-line, three-phase
   - Varying fault resistances and locations
   - Multiple FDIA strategies: different starting times, affected phases, and trajectories

 ---

+## 📄 Dataset License

+This dataset is released for academic and non-commercial research use only.

+Use is permitted only if the below paper is cited.

+Commercial use is not allowed without prior written approval from the first author (Ahmad Mohammad Saber).

+---
 ## 📚 How to Cite

 If you use this dataset in your work, please cite the following paper: